 - Yield curves change on a minute by minute basis, and forecasting how they’ll look in the future involves taking a view on future interest rates, again, a random guess no matter how well informed.

 - The yield curve for LIBOR is a terrible predictor of future interest rates.
 Check this out:

 LIBOR Forward Curve: How Accurate of a Predictor?

 It’s a graph of LIBOR Futures curves – the multicolored lines and the only real predictor of interest rates – against where LIBOR actually traded – the bold red line – over the last 16 years.
-Any specific LIBOR futures curve in the graph is a snapshot of the markets best guess of the future path of LIBOR at that point in time.
+Any specific LIBOR futures curve in the graph is a snapshot of the markets best guess of the future path of LIBOR at a given point in time.
 As you can see, there were very few instances (other than the blue shaded area) where LIBOR actually followed the path markets had predicted.

 Unfortunately, most borrowers use the LIBOR yield curve, or the Swap curve (which is derived from the LIBOR curve) as the main determinate of whether to borrow at a fixed or floating interest rate.
 Borrowers who ask, “How much more over LIBOR will I need to pay if I borrow fixed?” are falling victim to the flawed method of using the worst predictor of future interest rates – the LIBOR yield curve – as the driver in deciding upon fixed versus floating rate financing.

 Take-away: The LIBOR yield curve – the most common method of forecasting interest rates – is a terrible predictor of the future path of LIBOR; hence, its shape and positioning should be ignored when forming a strategy for managing interest rate risk.

 Separate Current Interest Risk from Future Interest Risk